Asif2714/gamified_plant_identification_app/README.md

 The training dataset is not included in the repository, which you have to download and copy manually.
 To do it, download the dataset from https://zenodo.org/records/5645731, extract the zipped download, and copy the folder `images` to `./model_training` folder.
 Afterwards, the training script should have everything required to run the script.

+Please note that drivers for CUDA Drivers have to be installed if applicable.

 ## Key information about the application:
 Overview: A mobile application to take pictures of plants in a gamified way, where you have game-like elements like scoring, leaderboard, challenges and streaks.